Knysna Travel Guide

 The beautiful town of Knysna is clustered around a vast tidal lagoon which opens to the sea through a narrow inlet guarded by two sandstone cliffs known as 'The Heads'.
 Arguably the most popular holiday hub of the Garden Route, Knysna draws more visitors than it can cope with, particularly during the peak summer holiday season.

 The town has an interesting history, having started as a point of export for timber cut from the surrounding dense forests (which have been badly denuded as a result).
-In the early 19th century the town was almost solely owned by the enigmatic character George Rex, who was believed to be the illegitimate son of King George III of England.
+In the early 19th century, Knysna was almost solely owned by the enigmatic character George Rex, who was believed to be the illegitimate son of King George III of England.
 Rex fathered 13 children and is a legend in the Knysna area.

 Knysna's three shopping malls have a variety of shops, and there are numerous local art, craft and curio shops in and around the town centre.

 In and around Knysna one will find a selection of fine restaurants, seafood taverns, pubs, coffee shops and eateries.
-The waterfront has a variety of restaurants, serving food like oysters and seafood at 34 Degrees South to traditional South African fare at JJ's Restaurant.
-For fine dining there are special places like Glenshiel at Parkes Restaurant, while international fare includes Mexican, Italian, Moroccan and Asian.
+The waterfront has a variety of restaurants, serving food like oysters and seafood as well as traditional South African fare.
+There are fine dining options and international fare includes Mexican, Italian, Moroccan and Asian.

 Knysna's location on the lagoon, near to forests, the sea and the mountains, means that there are a range of holiday activities on offer, from paddling to hiking, mountain biking and horseriding.
 The Heads Adventure Centre specialises in a variety of activities including abseiling and scuba diving.
 A really fun way to experience Knysna is to hire a house boat for a few days and sleep on the water.